nabla0001/gpt-2/README.md

 This repo contains:
 1. a concise, efficient implementation of GPT-2
 2. code to prepare [OpenWebText](https://skylion007.github.io/OpenWebTextCorpus/),
-an open-source approximation of OpenAI's proprietary WebText dataset used in the original paper.
+an open-source approximation of OpenAI's proprietary WebText dataset used in the original paper
-3. unit tests to test the correctness of the implementation

 ## Acknowledgement